 In Texas, there are two primary types of coverage: Replacement Cost Value (RCV) and Actual Cash Value (ACV).

 Deductibles are the dollar amount or percentage you need to pay out-of-pocket before your insurance kicks in.
 Unlike health insurance, where a deductible is considered over a year, home insurance deductibles are applied to each claim.
-Typically, higher deductibles are found in lower-cost policies, and lower deductibles are found in higher-cost policies.
+Typically, lower-cost policies have higher deductibles, and higher-cost policies have lower deductibles.

 Wondering what makes damage claim-worthy?
 If your roof has suffered damage and you’re wondering what your next step should be, schedule an inspection with a contractor.
 Our team will assess the severity of the damage and help you determine whether filing an insurance claim makes sense for your situation (filing a claim can impact your insurance premiums or renewals in the future).